textpattern/textpattern.github.io/setup/installing-the-software.md

 Congratulations!
 You've installed one of the best open source CMS systems available.

-Now, address those diagnostics.
+Now, address those first log in check.

-## Pre-flight checks
+## First log in checks

 As indicated earlier, you may need to correct a couple of things upon first logging in to the back end.
 The checks are normal and any warnings or errors are easily addressed here.